ListenLab/Vocoder/README.md

 This shifts all the frequencies in the carrier by a specified amount of space along the basilar membrane in the cochlea.

-Note: this is not a perfect simulation of shallow insertion depth for a cochlear implant, since the electrode placements are not specifically programmed into this vocoder, and the mapping fo stimulation site to perceived frequency operates according to the spiral ganglion rather than the basilar membrane.
+Note: this is not a perfect simulation of shallow insertion depth for a cochlear implant, since the electrode placements are not specifically programmed into this vocoder, and the mapping of stimulation site to perceived frequency operates according to the spiral ganglion rather than the basilar membrane.
 Still, this is the method that people generally use to simulate the well-known effect of upward spectral shifting in a cochlear implant.

 #### Envelope cutoff filter (Hz)

 The highest rate of envelope fluctuations that are preserved in the carrier channels.
 Setting this at a low value like 50 will remove any cues for periodicity (pitch).
-Setting this at a value like 300 Hz can ensure that is above the expected F0 of your speech signal, so long as their F0 is below 300 Hz.
+Setting this at a value like 300 Hz can ensure that it is above the expected F0 of your speech signal, so long as their F0 is below 300 Hz.

 Note 1: Envelope fluctuations result in spectral sidebands.
 Suppose you have a sinewave carrier channel that is centered on 1000 Hz, and you impose an envelope from a talker whose F0 is 100 Hz.
 The spectrum of that carrier channel will have components at 900, 1000, and 1100 Hz.
 Keep this in mind as you think about the relative spacing between your channels.